OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/includes/machine-learning-gallery-item-selector.md

-**[Cortana Intelligence Gallery](http://gallery.cortanaintelligence.com)**  is een site-community op basis van beschikbare resources voor het detecteren en oplossingen delen gebouwd met Cortana Intelligence Suite.
+<span data-ttu-id="4d4df-101">**[Cortana Intelligence Gallery](http://gallery.cortanaintelligence.com)**  is een site-community op basis van beschikbare resources voor het detecteren en oplossingen delen gebouwd met Cortana Intelligence Suite.</span><span class="sxs-lookup"><span data-stu-id="4d4df-101">**[Cortana Intelligence Gallery](http://gallery.cortanaintelligence.com)** is a community-driven site for discovering and sharing solutions built with Cortana Intelligence Suite.</span></span>
-De galerie heeft een aantal bronnen die u gebruiken kunt om uw eigen analytics-oplossingen te ontwikkelen.
+<span data-ttu-id="4d4df-102">De galerie heeft een aantal bronnen die u gebruiken kunt om uw eigen analytics-oplossingen te ontwikkelen.</span><span class="sxs-lookup"><span data-stu-id="4d4df-102">The Gallery has a variety of resources that you can use to develop your own analytics solutions.</span></span>

 <!-- On the new DOCS platform, this is a drop-down list, not tabs, which doesn't work well in this context.
 So I'm just removing it for now.